TUDSSL/WARio/README.md

-# WARio: Efficient Code Generation for Intermittent Computing via Compiler Support
+# WARio: Efficient Code Generation for Intermittent Computing

 ## Background
 This is the official public repository for a compiler-support runtime for **intermittently-powered** platforms called WARio.
 WARIo has been presented first in the following publication.